 Dust the walls.
 Before you cover anything, it would be a good idea to dust the corner and ceiling of the bathroom walls.
 Take a microfiber cloth and wipe down the walls for any dust and bathroom grime.
 In order to get the ceiling or higher parts of the walls, take a stepladder or long duster and gently move it across the ceiling.
 If anything falls on the ground, you can pick it up when you dust and mop the floor.

 Scrub toilets and bowls.
-Pour a toilet cleaner inside the bowl and scrub with a toilet brush after several minutes.
+Pour toilet cleaner inside the bowl and scrub with a toilet brush after several minutes.
 Wipe down your toilet seat and commode area with disinfected wipes or spray.
 If you see rusted stains inside the bowl, take a pumice stone and gently scrub the stains away.
 Don’t worry.
 It won’t scratch the porcelain.
-If there are any other stubborn stains around the base, take a detail brush and clean with baking soda or a strong soap.
+If there are any other stubborn stains around the base, take a detailed brush and clean with baking soda or a strong soap.

 Clean mold and mildew.
 If you see any mold or mildew in your bathtub/shower, you can either use bleach to take care of it or use a mixture of baking soda, soap, and warm water to make a paste.
 Spread it on the mold and mildew and let it sit for fifteen minutes.
 Scrub it away with a brush and use bleach to clean the stains left behind by the mold.